Hero Leadership Group?

 Hero Leadership Group was founded in 2019 after it's founder, Schwartzen Precil, dedicated an entire year of service as an AmeriCorp VISTA eradicating poverty within low opportunity communities.

 By coaching character skills through curriculum and leadership development, Schwartzen served over 300 youth with increasing positive outcomes.

-Schwartzen trained over 40 youth serving leaders to help prepare students to succeed in school and the workforce.
+Schwartzen Precil has trained over 50 youth serving leaders to help prepare students to succeed in school and the workforce.

 Schwartzen Precil discovered the power of transforming adversity into positive energy after growing up in New York City foster care.
 As an expert in leadership development for millennials faced with early onset traumas, Schwartzen battled homelessness to become a highly sought after keynote speaker and inspiring presenter.

 His first book, “Be Your Own Hero: Turning Obstacles into Opportunities” tells the story of his precocious teen encounter with the criminal justice system and his decision to turn from the street violence.
 His decision led to a global basketball playing career that began with the National Leadership Scholarship award from the National Collegiate Scouting Association (NCSA) during his senior year of high school.

 Schwartzen excelled during his undergraduate studies as a full-time student athlete establishing a

 high profile campus presence as President of the Student Senate and Black Student Union.
 His passion for mentorship and community service continues as he provides breakthrough advocacy for erasing poverty with leading practices that produce healthier outcomes for low opportunity communities.

 Schwartzen has only scratched the surface of creating meaningful impact for underrepresented communities as he currently serves as Site Director at the Boys and Girls Club of Buffalo.

 "Be Your Own Hero" Michigan Adoptee Collaborative 2019